DeFi Guide: The Financial System Without Banks

 The Risks of DeFi

-• Smart Contract Risk: Flaws in a protocol's code can be exploited, which can lead to a total loss of your funds.
+• Smart Contract Risk: Bugs in a protocol's code can be exploited, leading to a total loss of your funds (hacks).

-• High Volatility: The interest rates (APYs) in DeFi can fluctuate wildly.
+• High Volatility: The interest rates (APYs) and the token prices in DeFi can fluctuate wildly.

-• Complexity: DeFi is less beginner-friendly than a centralized exchange.
-Start with small amounts to understand how it works.
+• Complexity: DeFi is significantly more complicated than a centralized exchange.
+Always start with small amounts to understand how it works.